tomaskjay/tomaskjay/README.md

 ### Hi there, I'm Tomas 👋

-- 📚 I’m currently focusing on full stack development
+- 📚 I’m currently interested in full stack engineering and end-to-end development
 - 📫 You can reach me here: tomas.kn.jay@gmail.com